The Elephant Gate Part 1 – Ch 11 to 15

 “Even a storm heralds good news sometimes.
 We decided to hold it here just in case the heavens opened up before we were done.
 And we may run a little late; the royal family hasn’t arrived yet.”

 “They will be here, too?”
 Kevin asked.
 Khun Tae, the horse handler, nodded.

 “They have a part to play in the ceremony as well.”

 Kevin nervously rubbed his suddenly-damp hands against his pant leg.
 He didn’t want to flub up in front of the king and queen, and Sur’kya was sure to tease him about any mistake he might make.

 A slight puff of dust arose from the trees circling the pavilion.
 “The royal family is almost here.”
 Kevin and Thadchai quickly made their way to a row of four chairs to the right of the dais.
 He quickly checked the piece of paper again; sure he was going to forget during his part of the ceremony.

 Surikitiyia ran over to the pair and hugged Kevin before stepping back and curtseying to the older man.

 “Hello again, Cap’n Thadchai.
 I can’t wait for this!
 It’s the first time I’ve been allowed to watch.”
 The captain nodded as the highnesses arrived, much more sedately than their daughter.
 Greetings were exchanged all around, before everyone was ushered to their seats.
 The royal family was placed on the left side of the dais.

-Posted on November 22, 2014, in My Fan-Fictions and Novels, The Elephant Prince (NaNoWriMo 2014) and tagged nanowrimo; fiction; elephant prince; young adult fiction; novel; asia.
+Posted on November 22, 2014, in (completed) The Elephant Gate Part 1 (NaNoWriMo 2014), My Fan-Fictions and Novels and tagged nanowrimo; fiction; elephant prince; young adult fiction; novel; asia.
 Bookmark the permalink.
 Leave a comment.